HedariKun/DonJS/README.md

 # TootJS
-Mastdon API wrapper to create Bots
+a library to create bots in mastodon